This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is vulvovaginitis diagnosed and treated?

-Your daughter's healthcare provider may examine her genital area.
-If there is a discharge, he will send a sample to the lab.
-He may also test your daughter's urine.
+Your child's healthcare provider may examine her genital area.
+If there is a discharge, a sample will be sent to a lab to be tested.
+Your child's urine may also be tested.
 She may need to see a pediatric gynecologist if the symptoms continue.
 Treatment depends on the cause.
-She may need to soak in warm water several times in a day.
-Her healthcare provider may suggest a low-dose steroid cream to stop the itching.
 She may need an antibiotic, antifungal, or antiviral medicine.
+Her healthcare provider may also suggest a low-dose steroid cream to stop the itching.

-- Soak in clean, warm bath water for 15 minutes at least twice a day.
-This will help clean the area.
+- Have your child soak in clean, warm bath water or a sitz bath.
+Your child should do this for 15 minutes, at least 2 times each day.
+This will help clean the area and ease her symptoms.
 Do not add any bubble bath or shampoo to the water.
 Pat the area dry.
 Do not rub.

-- Do not use scented, deodorant, or antibacterial soaps, washes, or powders.
-These change the natural pH of your daughter's vagina and can cause irritation.
+- Do not let your child use scented, deodorant, or antibacterial soaps, washes, or powders.
+These change the natural pH of your child's vagina and can cause irritation.

 - Apply barriers to the area.
 Examples include diaper rash ointment or petroleum jelly.
 This will decrease pain when she urinates.

-- Eat a variety of healthy foods to prevent constipation.
+- Have your child eat a variety of healthy foods to prevent constipation.
 Constipation can make symptoms worse.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
-Ask if your daughter needs to be on a special diet.
+Ask if your child needs to be on a special diet.

 How can vulvovaginitis be prevented?

 - Bathe daily.
-Use a mild soap and pat the area dry.
+Use a mild soap and pat the area dry or let it air dry.

 - Clean the vaginal area properly.
 Wipe from front to back after she urinates or has a bowel movement.
 Wash the area after a bowel movement, if necessary.
 Pat the area dry after cleaning.